stevecondylios/iteratoR/README.md

 ### Extras

-When the iterator is something other than 'i' (example: 'page')
+When the iterator is something other than 'i' (example: 'page'):

 ```r